chriskrycho/v4.chriskrycho.com/content/tech/ember-cli-typescript-v2-beta.md

 - We now build the application using Babel 7's TypeScript plugin.
 This has a few important limitations—some of them bugs (linked below); others are conscious decisions on the part of Babel.
 The changes:

 	- `const enum` types are unsupported.
-You should switch to constants or regular enums.
+You should switch to constants or regular `enum` types.

 	- trailing commas after rest function parameters (`function foo(...bar[],) {}`) are disallowed by the ECMAScript spec, so Babel also disallows them.